Introduction to Semiconductor Diodes

 Forward Bias Operation

 In forward bias, we connect the diode in a way that allows current to flow.
 The positive terminal of a voltage source links to the p-type material, and the negative goes to the n-type.
 The external voltage reduces the barrier of the depletion region.
 This prompts carriers, both electrons, and holes, to move across the junction.
 As a result, the current starts to flow through the diode.
-This current is called the forward current.
-For most diodes, a threshold voltage must be exceeded for significant current to flow.

 Reverse Bias Operation

 Reverse bias is the opposite setup.
 Here, the positive terminal attaches to the n-type and the negative to the p-type material.
 Instead of reducing, the external voltage widens the depletion region barrier.
 This widening prevents carrier movement across the junction, limiting the flow of current.
 The current that does manage to flow, known as the reverse saturation current, is minimal and remains fairly constant regardless of the voltage, until a critical point.
 Past this point, known as the breakdown voltage, current can increase dramatically, risking damage to the diode.
+To measure reverse saturation current effectively, use a diode mode multimeter, ensuring it applies the correct reverse bias to avoid damaging the diode.

 V-I Characteristics of Semiconductor Diodes